Bandwagon effect: Origin

 The phenomenon where ideas become adopted as a result of their popularity has been apparent for some time.
 However, the metaphorical use of the term bandwagon in reference to this phenomenon began in 1848.
 A literal "bandwagon" is a wagon that carries a musical ensemble, or band, during a parade, circus, or other entertainment event.

-The phrase "jump on the bandwagon" first appeared in American politics in 1848 during the presidential campaign of Zachary Taylor.
+The phrase "jump on the bandwagon first appeared in American politics in 1848 during the presidential campaign of Zachary Taylor.
 Dan Rice, a famous and popular circus clown of the time, invited Taylor to join his circus bandwagon.
 As Taylor gained more recognition and his campaign became more successful, people began saying that Taylor's political opponents ought to "jump on the bandwagon" themselves if they wanted to be associated with such success.

-Later, during the time of William Jennings Bryan's 1900 presidential campaign, bandwagons had become standard in campaigns, and the phrase "jump on the bandwagon" was used as a derogatory term, implying that people were associating themselves with success without considering that with which they associated themselves.
+Later, during the time of William Jennings Bryan's 1900 presidential campaign, bandwagons had become standard in campaigns, and the phrase "jump on the bandwagon" was used as a derogatory term, implying that people were associating themselves with success without considering with which they associated themselves.

-Despite its emergence in the late 19th century, it was only rather recently that the theoretical background of bandwagon effects has been understood.
+Despite its emergence in the late 19th century, it was only recently that the theoretical background of bandwagon effects was understood.
 One of the best-known experiments on the topic is the 1950s' Asch conformity experiment, which illustrates the individual variation in the bandwagon effect.
 Academic study of the bandwagon effect especially gained interest in the 1980s, as scholars studied the effect of public opinion polls on voter opinions.